JoeKarlsson/att-hack-iot-morse-code-starter-kit/README.md

 ## Setup Your Project

-Download and unpack [the project](https://github.com/devleague/ATT-Hack-RPi-Sound-Sensor-Websocket-Starter-Kit) on your Raspberry Pi in the directory of your choice.
+Download and unpack [the project](https://github.com/devleague/ATT-Hack-IoT-Morse-Code-Starter-Kit) on your Raspberry Pi in the directory of your choice.
 Or alternatively checkout from source:

-    git clone git@github.com:devleague/ATT-Hack-RPi-Sound-Sensor-Websocket-Starter-Kit.git
+    git git@github.com:devleague/ATT-Hack-IoT-Morse-Code-Starter-Kit.git
     cd ATT-Hack-RPi-Sound-Sensor-Websocket-Starter-Kit

 Next, inside the project, you need to install the project's various NPM dependencies: